atsyplenkov/pastum/README.md

 The extension is published on both the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=atsyplenkov.pastum) and the [Open VSX Registry](https://open-vsx.org/extension/atsyplenkov/pastum): just click `Install` there or manually install it with:

-1) Start VS Code (or any other Code OSS-based IDE, such as [Positron](https://github.com/posit-dev/positron)).
+1) Start VS Code (or any other Code OSS-based IDE, such as [Positron](https://github.com/posit-dev/positron), Cursor, etc.).

-2) Inside VS Code, go to the extensions view either by executing the `View: Show Extensions` command (click View -> Command Palette...) or by clicking on the extension icon on the left side of the VS Code window.
+2) Inside VS Code, go to the extensions view either by executing the `View: Show Extensions` command (click `View -> Command Palette`) or by clicking on the extension icon on the left side of the VS Code window.

 3) In the extensions view, simply search for the term `pastum` in the marketplace search box, then select the extension named `Pastum` and click the install button.